-According to a Latest study, India is among the three countries that have the highest number of diabetics.
-In fact there has been such a rapid increase in Type II diabetes worldwide that the WHO has picked ‘Beat Diabetes’ as the theme for World Health Day 2016.
+According to the Latest study, India is among the three countries that have the highest number of diabetics.
+In fact, there has been such a rapid increase in Type II diabetes worldwide that the WHO has picked ‘Beat Diabetes’ as the theme for World Health Day 2016.
 Type II diabetes is more common and the main causes are hereditary factors like genes, sedentary lifestyles, lack of regular exercise, obesity and intake of large amounts of processed foods and sugary drinks.
 People are quick to point out that while our genes have not changed, lifestyle and foods we consume have changed and that is why diabetes has become endemic.

-There is no doubt processed foods provide a number of benefits like alleviating shortage of foods.
+There is no doubt processed foods provide a number of benefits like alleviating the shortage of foods.
 Since they ensure deactivation of microorganisms in raw fruits and vegetables and so chances of acquiring foodborne illnesses are reduced.
-Processed foods have longer shelf life and can be transported easily so a large variety of foods can be made worldwide.
+Processed foods have the longer shelf life and can be transported easily so a large variety of foods can be made worldwide.
 Processing can improve the nutritional value of foods by adding extra nutrients and vitamins and fortifying foods which can benefit populations according to their needs.
-Improvement in processing techniques like Nano technology can help to preserve nutrients and fortify processed foods and they can even be modified to remove fats and sugar content from processed foods.
+Improvement in processing techniques like Nanotechnology can help to preserve nutrients and fortify processed foods and they can even be modified to remove fats and sugar content from processed foods.
 Besides this processed foods are popular because they are cheaper and more convenient as they are ready to eat within minutes.

 Why processed foods are not good for diabetics

-Fibre, essential fatty acids, vitamins and minerals are all essential for prevention of Type II diabetes but many processed foods do not contain them.
-When grains are milled, processed or refined the vital nutrients found in the fibre (germ and bran) are removed.
-Since fibre is removed it affects the glycaemic index of the food so the foods digest quickly and this affects the blood sugar levels.
-Besides refined flours processed foods contain hydrogenated or partially hydrogenated oils which contribute to type II diabetes, as they decrease the response of the cell to insulin.
+Fibre, essential fatty acids, vitamins, and minerals are all essential for prevention of Type II diabetes but many processed foods do not contain them.
+When grains are milled, processed or refined the vital nutrients found in the fiber (germ and bran) are removed.
+Since fiber is removed it affects the glycaemic index of the food so the foods digest quickly and this affects the blood sugar levels.
+Besides refined flours, processed foods contain hydrogenated or partially hydrogenated oils which contribute to type II diabetes, as they decrease the response of the cell to insulin.
 Human cells are made of healthy essential fatty acids and when these cells are replaced by fatty cells in hydrogenated vegetable oils the body uses the unhealthy fatty acids to repair and maintain cells.
 Processed foods have an abundance of refined grains, artificially altered fats and oils, and foods and beverages that contain high fructose corn syrup.
 High fructose corn syrup is metabolized by the liver and is stored as fat leading to obesity and diabetes.

 Processing alters natural foods

-Responsibility of the food industry
+The responsibility of the food industry